Last updated 01 July 2014

 A bit bigger than the X series.
 It has pen input thanks to a 256-level pressure sensitivity Wacom Digitizer and some models have finger multi-touch as well.
 And it twists!
 How cool is that?

 There are some X60/X61 Tablet models that have a 1400x1050 display.
 They usually cost a lot more than a regular one, so if you see one selling for cheap, don’t pass up on that deal!
-Unfortunately the High resolution versions also suffer from a very ugly bubble problem.
-The glue leaks out and creates bubbles inside the display as it ages.
+Unfortunately the High resolution versions of the X61 Tablet also suffer from a very ugly bubble problem where the glue leaks out and creates bubbles inside the display as it ages.
+The X60 Tablet Hi Resolution display doesn’t have this problem.

 X series Tablet models with an ‘i’ suffix (eg. X220i Tablet) are basically the same as the Regular X series Tablets but with lower specs.